LEARNAcademy/syllabus/ruby/rb_loops.md

 ## Challenges

 - Write a loop that prints from 1 to 20.
-Try it with all the loops covered in this lesson.
-Do it again counting down from 20 to 1.
-- Write a program which takes a number and prints "Valid" if the number is between 1 and 10 (inclusive) and "Invalid" otherwise.
+- Write a loop that prints 20 to 1.
+- Create an array of 10 numbers.
+Write loop that multiplies the numbers by 5.
 - Create an array of words.
 Iterate through the array using .each and a block, then print each of those words in all capitals.

 ### Stretch Challenges: FIZZBUZZ